nael94/FasterJS/readme.md

 ```
 [app.js]
   FasterJs.events.beforeInit = FasterCore => {
-    // beforeInit() event will fire when the framework is loaded into the browser and before initializing anything of its methods
+    // beforeInit() event will fire when the framework is loaded into the browser and before initializing anything of its methods.
   };
   FasterJs.events.init = FasterCore => {
     // init() event will fire after `beforeInit` event but before navigating to the requested URL.